Denosumab: United States

 In August 2009, a meeting was held between Amgen and the Advisory Committee for Reproductive Health Drugs (ACRHD) of the U.S. Food and Drug Administration (FDA) to review the potential uses of denosumab.

 In October 2009, the FDA delayed approval of denosumab, stating that it needed more information.

 In June 2010, denosumab was approved by the FDA for use in postmenopausal women with risk of osteoporosis under the brand name Prolia, and in November 2010, as Xgeva for the prevention of skeleton-related events in people with bone metastases from solid tumors.
 Denosumab is the first RANKL inhibitor to be approved by the FDA.

 In June 2013, the FDA approved denosumab for treatment of adults and skeletally mature adolescents with giant cell tumor of bone that is unresectable or where resection would result in significant morbidity.

-In January 2024, the FDA added a black box warning to Prolia because of the risk of severe hypocalcemia in those with advanced kidney disease.
+In January 2024, the FDA added a boxed warning to the prescription label for Prolia because of the risk of severe hypocalcemia in those with advanced kidney disease.
 An FDA review found that Prolia had resulted in "hospitalization, life-threatening events, and death" in that population.

 In March 2024, the FDA approved applications from Sandoz for Jubbonti (denosumab-bbdz), a biosimilar to Prolia; and Wyost (denosumab-bbdz), a biosimilar to Xgeva.

 In February 2025, the FDA approved denosumab-dssb, sold under the brand name Ospomyv, as a biosimiar to Prolia; and also sold under the brand name Xbryk as a biosimilar to Xgeva.

 In February 2025, the FDA approved denosumab-bmwo, sold under the brand name Stoboclo, as a biosimiar to Prolia; and sold under the brand name Osenvelt as a biosimilar to Xgeva.

 In March 2025, the FDA approved denosumab-bnht, sold under the brand name Bomyntra, as a biosimiar to Prolia; and sold under the brand name Conexxence as a biosimilar to Xgeva.

-In September 2025, the FDA approved denosumab-qbde, sold under the brand name Enoby, as a biosimiar to Prolia; and sold under the brand name Xtrenbo as a biosimilar to Xgeva.
+In September 2025, denosumab-qbde (Enoby), a biosimiar to Prolia; and denosumab-qbde (Xtrenbo) a biosimilar to Xgeva were approved for medical use in the United States.

+In October 2025, denosumab-desu (Jubereq), a biosimilar to Xgeva; and denosumab-desu (Osvyrti), a biosimilar to Prolia were approved for medical use in the United States.

+In December 2025, denosumab-mobz (Boncresa), a biosimilar to Prolia; and denosumab-mobz (Oziltus), a biosimilar to Xgeva were approved for medical use in the United States.

+In March 2026, denosumab-adet (Ponlimsi), a biosimilar to Prolia was approved for medical use in the United States.